 Reinforced Concrete Research Council

 United States Bureau of Public Roads

 Report - Technical

 Guralnick, Sidney A. and Winter, George, "An investigation of high-strength, deformed steel bars for concrete reinforcement" (1957).
 Center for Cold-Formed Steel Structures Library.
-Paper 176.
+176.